wso2/docs-choreo-dev/en/docs/develop-components/request-for-workflow-approval.md

 ## Request approval for environment promotion

-Follow these steps to request approval to promote a component from the development environment to production.

 **Prerequisites**:

 - Ensure you have a component created, built, and deployed to the development environment.
 - Ensure that an approval is configured for the environment promotion workflow.

-Let's get started.
+To request approval to promote a component from the development environment to production, follow these steps:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the **Component Listing** pane, click on the component you want to deploy.
 This takes you to the overview page of the component.